MirelaGTulbure/gaec-lab/content/publication/2020-08-29-Land-Tulbure/index.md

 # Schedule page publish date (NOT publication's date).
 publishDate: "2020-08-29T00:00:00Z"

+# Indicate if this is related to GAEC by typing "lab-related" if not, leave blank
+categories:

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;